theoludwig/react-component-form/README.md

 - `formData`: It's an object where the keys are the name of your inputs and the current value.
 Behind the scene, it uses the [FormData](https://developer.mozilla.org/docs/Web/API/FormData) constructor.
 - `formElement`: It's the actual HTML form element in the DOM so for example you can access the `.reset()` method on a [HTMLFormElement](https://developer.mozilla.org/docs/Web/API/HTMLFormElement).

+## 💡 Contributing

+Anyone can help to improve the project, submit a Feature Request, a bug report or even correct a simple spelling mistake.

+The steps to contribute can be found in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## 📄 License